almostearthling/when-command-testsuite/README.md

 ## Modifying the test suite

-The test suite can be update to add tests that were not considered at first: the possibilities of **When** are actually many, and it's virtually impossible to test really *every* single case -- although the suite tries to cover all areas and general features of the applet in terms of scheduling checks and running tasks.
+The test suite can be updated to add tests that were not considered at first: the possibilities of **When** are actually many, and it's virtually impossible to test really *every* single case -- although the suite tries to cover all areas and general features of the applet in terms of scheduling checks and running tasks.
 The files that can be modified when adding tests are the following:

 ```
 <when_test_home>/run.sh